 Growing Plants From Seed: a Quick Tutorial

-The process of growing plants from seed is simple, in concept.
+If you’re interested in learning how to grow vegetables, the process of growing plants from seed is simple, in concept.
 You plant the seed in a growing medium (which, for purposes of this post, we’ll say is soil) and add some water which will stimulate the seed to germinate or sprout, assuming the soil temperature is in right range.
 A seed’s initial growth is driven by respiration which is fueled by water and air held in the soil.
 If the soil contains too much of either—as a result of over- or under-watering – the seed can’t germinate.

 Under the right conditions, as a plant germinates from seed, the tiny root previously stored within the seed grows downward in the soil serving as an anchor root.
 This root enables the sprout to start absorbing water and nutrients from the soil, which, in turn, drives the emergence and growth of the seedling above ground.
 As the seedling grows, it puts down more roots and the cycle continues.

-In reality, problems can occur if the soil doesn’t serve as an hospitable medium for growth, either because it lacks appropriate moisture or because it doesn’t provide the nutrients the plant needs to grow.
+In reality, problems can occur if the soil doesn’t serve as a hospitable medium for growing veggies, either because it lacks appropriate moisture or because it doesn’t provide the nutrients the plant needs to grow.
 This can happen if the nature of the soil renders it unable to hold and exchange nutrients with the plant.
 THIS is where the concept of ‘enriched, well-drained soil’ comes into play.
 Soil that is too dense to allow unimpeded passage of water, nutrients, organisms—and roots—won’t properly support varied plant life.
 But soil that’s not dense enough to hold water and nutrients is also not conducive for growing plants either.
 So, the question is what is the nature of YOUR garden soil and what amendments, if any, do you need to make?

 What is Soil Made of?

+If you’re wondering how to grow vegetables, it’s important to understand the composition of soil.
 Soil is composed of three elements: minerals, decaying organic material, and living organisms.
 The minerals are a mixture of sand, silt, and clay that come from the ongoing, millenia-old breakdown of the solid rock that layers the Earth.
 The decaying, organic material consists of leaves and plant remains; the living organisms include fungi, nematodes, earthworms, ants, moles, etc.

 The proportions and chemical makeup of these soil elements vary enormously from region to region, resulting in soil textures that range from fine sand to heavy clay.
-Neither of those extremes is ideal for gardening; most plants do best in soil that’s a balanced mix: 40 percent sand, 40 percent silt, and 20 percent clay.
+Neither of those extremes is ideal for growing veggies; most plants do best in soil that’s a balanced mix: 40 percent sand, 40 percent silt, and 20 percent clay.
 A well-balanced soil blend is often referred to as loam.

 How to Determine Your Soil Type